holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     Create { deferred: bool },

     // Require that a Cell be already installed which matches the DNA
-    // installed_hash spec, and which has an Agent that's associated with
+    // `installed_hash` spec, and which has an Agent that's associated with
     // this App's agent via DPKI.
-If no such Cell exists, *app installation MUST fail*.
+If no such Cell exists, *app installation MUST
-    // The `protected` flag indicates that the Conductor
-    // SHOULD NOT allow the dependency to be disabled
+    // fail*.
+The `protected` flag indicates that the Conductor SHOULD NOT allow
-    // or uninstalled until all cells using this DNA
+    // the dependency to be disabled or uninstalled until all cells using this
-    // are uninstalled.
+    // DNA are uninstalled.
     UseExisting { protected: bool },

     // Install or locate the DNA, but do not instantiate a Cell for it.
+Clones
-    // Clones may be instantiated later.
-This requires that
+    // may be instantiated later.
+This requires that `clone_limit` > 0.
-    // clone_limit > 0.
     CloneOnly,
 }